 I don’t know what do you think about herring.
-I’ve never been a big fan of it, on the other hand my parents love it.
-I don’t even know why I had such an animosity towards it, as I generally like fish.
-Maybe it was the fact that I saw them eaten with big amounts of chopped onions or in strange looking marinades.
+I’ve never been a big fan of it, on the other hand, my parents love it.
+I don’t even know why I had such animosity towards it, as I generally like fish.
+Maybe it was the fact that I saw them eaten with significant amounts of chopped onions or in strange looking marinades.

 Herrings (Polish: śledzie) are one of the most popular fish in Poland.
 You can get it easily in any grocery shop.
-They are almost always sold salted or marinated, but barely ever fresh, but there are at least a few different types – canned ones in oil or tomato sauce, marinated filets, rollmops and loads of marinated herring with sauces – with onion, or dill, with cream, or mustard sauce, there are herrings Hawaiian or Kashubian style.
+They are almost always sold salted or marinated, but barely ever fresh.
+There are at least a few different types – canned ones in oil or tomato sauce, marinated filets, rollmops and loads of marinated herring with sauces – with onion, or dill, with cream, or mustard sauce.
+There are herrings Hawaiian or Kashubian style.

 Summarising – it’s hard to pick.

-One of the most popular types of herrings are soused herrings (Polish: matiasy) which are mild salt young immature herrings.
+One of the most popular types of herrings is soused herrings (Polish: matiasy) which are mild salt young immature herrings.

 Anyway, I slowly convert into herrings.